meyfa/CobolCraft/README.md

 docker run --rm -p 25565:25565 cobolcraft
 ```

+To configure the server, edit the variables in `main.cob` (limited options available).

 ## Why?

 Well, there are quite a lot of rumors and stigma surrounding COBOL.